-2. STORAGE AND HANDLING
+STORAGE AND HANDLING

 - Upon material delivery to site, QA personnel will inventory all materials needed on the project.
-Each roll of Geovolt® has a label with information such as lot/roll number. - Any visible damage to roll materials should be noted and rolls should be inspected prior to placement.
+Each roll of Geovolt® has a label with information such as lot/ roll number. - Any visible damage to roll materials should be noted and rolls should be inspected prior to placement.
 Geovolt® should be stored in a flat, dry, and well drained area. - Contact with dirt, oil and other contaminants that could affect the conductive properties should be avoided. - Geovolt® should be stored such that it is protected from rain and direct sunlight.
 Do not expose Geovolt® to direct sunlight for more than 15 days. - A forklift or front-end loader fitted with a tapered pole is recommended for loading and unloading Geovolt® rolls.

-3. DEPLOYMENT OF GEOVOLT®
+DEPLOYMENT OF GEOVOLT®

-• Place the roll of Geovolt® at the top of the slope/grade and roll down grade, overlap successive and adjacent rolls by 16" (450 mm) minimum.
-Geovolt® rolls are supplied with a special edge design for continuous conductivity under the geomembrane.
-Special edge is only available on one side of the roll and can be seen on the nonconductive side.
-Ensure the special edge side of the roll is installed on top of the previous roll.
+- Place the roll of Geovolt® at the top of the slope/grade and roll down grade, overlap successive and adjacent rolls by 16" (450 mm) minimum. - Geovolt® rolls should be placed as closely as possible to the designated install location to minimizing any dragging of the Geovolt® against the ground surface.